hoechenberger/mne-bids-pipeline-runner/README.md

 mne-bids-pipeline
 ```

+from your project directory (i.e. the one that contains e.g. your analysis code
-in the terminal.
-An interactive menu will appear, allowing you to access all
+and / or data) in the terminal.
+An interactive menu will appear, allowing you
-functionality.
+to access all functionality.

 You may also skip some of the menu selection process by passing certain
 command line arguments, as demonstrated below.